-The findings can only be generalized to form one student in the Cape Coast district, Mfantseman district, Lower Denkyira district and Komenda- Edina Eguafo- Abirem Metropolis of the Central region.
-The reason is the conditions in other parts of the region may be different.
+The findings can only be generalized to form one student in the Cape Coast district, Mfantseman district, Lower Denkyira district and Komenda- Edina in other parts of the region may be different.
 Such conditions include good libraries and other learning materials, furnished classrooms and qualified trained mathematics teachers.